insilica/gdc-spark-gitbook/1_gdc/2_a_client.md

-# Co.Insilica.GDC-Core
+# co.insilica.gdc-core

-  To use the GDC-api from code we need a GDC-client.
+  To use the GDC-API from code we need a GDC-client.
 One simple java client is available at co.insilica.gdc-core.
 To include it in a scala project we can add the following dependency to the `build.sbt` file.

 `librarydependencies += "co.insilica" %% "gdc-core" % "0.1.3"`